Arziburst/Burst-docs/README.md

 };
 ```

-Or if you need to use that image in several files, you have to import image in [`./src/view/inxed.tsx`](https://github.com/Arziburst/Burst/blob/master/src/view/index.tsx), then in files use next path `assets/YOUR_IMAGE.png`
+Or if you need to use that image in several files, you have to import image once in `ts` file, then where you use image, you have to use next path `assets/YOUR_IMAGE.png`.

 ```typescript
 <img src = "assets/YOUR_IMAGE.png" />